nicoalba/spectro-assignment/writing-assignment.md

 10.42.0.12 frontend-deployment-78b7999885-2sk6j
 ```

-Output explanation: The output depends on the command you execute once you enter the interactive session.
+The output depends on the command you execute once you enter the interactive session.

 For more info, available flags, and example commands, see [`exec` on K8s docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec).

 ## `kubectl debug`

-kubectl debug offers multiple powerful debugging modes by creating new containers with enhanced capabilities:
+Use this command for advanced troubleshooting, when all other methods have proven insufficient.
+These are the most common use cases:

-- Create an ephemeral container in a running pod: This is the most common use case. kubectl debug creates and adds a temporary, interactive container to an existing pod.
-This debug container can be based on a debug-optimized image (like busybox or nicolaka/netshoot) and can share the process namespace with the target container.
-This allows you to inspect the running processes and files of the original container without modifying or restarting it.
+- **Create an ephemeral (temporary) container in a running pod**: `kubectl debug` creates and adds a temporary, interactive container to an existing pod that lets you inspect the running processes and files of the original container without modifying or restarting it.
-- Copy and modify a pod: If ephemeral containers are not enabled in your cluster or you need to test a specific change, kubectl debug can create a copy of the pod.
-This new pod can have its image or other attributes changed for testing, and a debug container is added.
+- **Copy and modify a pod**: If ephemeral containers are not enabled in your cluster or you need to test a specific change, `kubectl debug` can create a copy of the pod.
+You can then add a debugging container to the pod copy for testing.
 It's an isolated way to test a fix without affecting the live workload.
-- Debug a cluster node: kubectl debug can create a new pod that runs directly on a specific node, mounting the host's filesystem at /host.
-This effectively provides a "live SSH-like" shell on the node itself, allowing you to troubleshoot node-level issues like networking problems, log analysis, or filesystem issues.
+- **Debug a cluster node**: `kubectl debug` can create a new pod that runs directly on a specific node, mounting the host's filesystem at `/host`.
+This creates an SSH-like shell on the node itself, letting you troubleshoot node-level issues like networking problems, log analysis, or filesystem issues without a true SSH connection.

-The output of kubectl debug is not fixed, as it depends on the debugging mode you use.
-The most common use case is adding an interactive ephemeral container to a running pod
+### Example output and explanation

-Example output:
+The output of `kubectl debug` depends on the debugging mode you use.
+The most common use case is adding an interactive ephemeral container to a running pod:

 ```
 $ kubectl debug -it mypod --image=busybox --target=main-app